DSSS24/DSSS24.github.io/curriculum.md

 To participate in the summer school students need to master the **basics in Linear Algebra and Analysis** and have an **advanced level in Python programming**.

-Preparatory documents for the ML part will be distributed beforehand.
+Preparatory material to reach a bsaic level in **Machine Learning** will be distributed beforehand.
 It is expected that the students prepare themselves with these documents for the summer school.

 English Level B2 is compulsory.